KPI Reports explained

 KPI Reporting Best Practice

 Reporting brings about change.
-The very nature of reports challenges engrained business processes and drives performance.
+The very nature of reports challenges ingrained business processes and drives performance.
 But how do we avoid getting tied up in the complexity?
 How do we generate meaningful insights?
 And how do you get the most out of your reporting?
 Here are six best practice tips to avoid pitfalls.

 2. Keep it simple, really.
 Don't fall into the trap of having the data dictate what to measure.
 An almost infinite number of KPIs or Metrics could be tracked.
 The secret is to focus on what is 'Key.'
 Restrict your initial report to a small number of KPIs and measure only what matters.